Skip to content

 Key Takeaways

-- My rating: 4.2/5 — strong execution toolkit, marketing veneer is the only consistent friction
+• Our rating: 4.2/5.
+Strong execution toolkit, marketing veneer is the only consistent friction

 Final Verdict

 AI Automations by Jack earns $77/month if you treat it as a delivery infrastructure, not a course.
 The 110+ blueprint library is the product.
-Daily calls, 1:1 onboarding, and tech support are the wrapper that makes it stick — but they’re only valuable if you’re actively building.
-The sales page energy is real and recurring; it’s the consistent thing I’d change about the experience.
+Daily calls, 1:1 onboarding, and tech support are the wrapper that makes it stick, but they’re only valuable if you’re actively building.
+The sales page energy is real and recurring, and it’s the one consistent point of friction.
 But it doesn’t touch the product quality underneath.

 The communities that retain members longest at this price point tend to have one thing in common: the content inside is more specific than the marketing outside.
 AI Automations by Jack clears that bar.
 The blueprints are more detailed and client-ready than the generic “AI agency” language on the landing page suggests.